Contents

 This is one of the oldest historical cities in Tanzania.

-Bagamoyo was once a thriving port and a major center for the slave trade in East Africa.
+Bagamoyo was once a thriving port and a major centre for the slave trade in East Africa.

-Today, Bagamoyo remains with several historical buildings including the Bagamoyo Old Fort.
+Today, Bagamoyo retains several historic buildings, including the Old Fort.

-Visitors to this place can also visit Caravan Serai, and Kaole ruins, and stay with locals.
+Visitors to this place can also visit Caravan Serai, Kaole ruins, and stay with locals.

-Whoever visits Bagamoyo, the view of this town tells the story of what happened in the past.
+Anyone visiting Bagamoyo will see the town’s landscape tell the story of what happened there.
 Learn more about Bagamoyo

 Stone Town

-Stone Town is the heart of Zanzibar and is one of the UNESCO World Heritage sites.
+Stone Town is the heart of Zanzibar and a UNESCO World Heritage Site.

-The historical buildings, Mosques, and the narrow street path depict the history.
+The historical buildings, Mosques, and narrow streets depict the history.

 This is when people from the Far East traded with Zanzibarians.

-The architecture of the building was influenced by the Arab people who settled here.
+The building’s architecture was influenced by the Arab people who settled here.

-If you visit Zanzibar, you get a chance to visit many places.
+If you visit Zanzibar, you can see many places.

-The history of Zanzibar is very fascinating including the slave trade and colonialism.
-Learn more about Zanzibar
+The history of Zanzibar is fascinating, including the slave trade and colonialism.
+Learn more about Zanzibar.

 Kilwa Kisiwani